taw00/dashcore-rpm/documentation/howto.update-a-wallet-node-or-masternode.md

 # HowTo: Update the Dash Wallet, Node, or Masternode Software

-Since you have installed your Dash wallet, node, or masternode using the supplied RPM packages, upgrading is super super simple.
+If you have installed your Dash wallet, node, or masternode using the supplied RPM packages, updating is super super simple.

+_Note: Major upgrades where there are protocol shifts will have their own howto documents associated.
+This document only describes less-invasive updates and upgrades._

 ## How do I know there is a new version available?